Better Fishing Grants - Recreational Fishing

 Status: OPEN

-Applications for Better Fishing Grants are open in three stages:
+Applications for Better Fishing Grants - Round 5 are open until 28 March.

 Overview

-Under the $2 million Investing in Improved Facilities for Recreational Fishers and Local Communities commitment, the Tasmanian Government will continue to provide grants to make recreational sea fishing more accessible to Tasmanians.
+Under the $3 million Investing in Improved Facilities for Recreational Fishers and Local Communities commitment, the Tasmanian Government is providing grants to make recreational sea fishing more accessible to Tasmanians.

-Grants of up to $150,000 are available for facilities that improve recreational sea fishing opportunities in Tasmania.
+Applications for grants of up to $300,000 are available for facilities that improve recreational marine fishing opportunities in Tasmania.

 These may include installing or upgrading: